HomeTentsTents by SizeThe 10 Best 8 Person Tents for Family Camping – 2026

 Wilderness Times may receive commissions for links included in articles to Amazon and other affiliate partners.
 We take pride in our testing and research, and recommendations are not given out lightly.

-The best 8-person tent for most campers is the CORE 9-Person Instant Cabin Tent.
-It sets up in about 2 minutes, fits two queen air mattresses under a 6’6″ ceiling, and earned the highest score in our hands-on testing.
-For maximum durability, our Editor’s Choice is the Eureka Copper Canyon LX.
-If you’re expecting wind, the CORE 9-Person Extended Dome is our top-rated dome pick.
+The best 8-person tent for most campers is the CORE 9 Person Instant Cabin Tent — it sets up in 2 minutes, fits two queen air mattresses under a 6'6″ ceiling, and earned the highest score in our hands-on testing.
+For families who need dedicated gear storage and standing room, the The North Face Wawona 8 Tent is our top Editor's Choice pick with a massive vestibule and lifetime warranty.
+If you're expecting wind and rain, the CORE 9 Person Extended Dome delivers superior weather protection with dome construction and CORE H20 Block Technology at a budget-friendly price.

-10 eight-person tents scored across 7 criteria — space, durability, value, weather resistance, ease of setup, features, and user reviews.
-Last updated: February 2026.
+3 8-person tents scored across 7 criteria — space, durability, value, weather resistance, ease of setup, features, and user reviews.
+Last updated: May 2026.

-After hands-on testing dozens of large camping tents, we’ve found that 8-person tents are the sweet spot for groups of 4–6 — enough room for people and gear without the bulk of a true basecamp shelter.
+After hands-on testing dozens of large camping tents, we've found that 8-person tents are truly the sweet spot for groups of 4 — enough room for people and gear without the bulk of a true basecamp shelter.

 Here are the best 8-person tents we've reviewed: